rperry99/pizza-website-redesign/README.md

 - Location page
   - Images are just plaecholders, Might change one of them so they look different.
+- Menu Page
+  - All menu items are added

 ### To-do

 - Home Page
   - Add some basic info and a cover image maybe?
 - Menu Page
-  - Add Calzones
-  - Add second Nav bar for easy scrolling
+  - Add second Nav bar for easy searching
   - Add scrolling effect to the menu headings (maybe)
 - Catering Page
   - Add Catering Info / Menu